AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 and declare it ``Externally_Built`` once the instrumented version has been built.

-This would normally be achieved by :command:`gprinstall` after the build, except the support for instrumentation artifacts (:option:`--src-subdirs` option) may not be available.
+This would normally be achieved by :command:`gprinstall` after the build, except the support for instrumentation artifacts (:cmd-option:`--src-subdirs` option) may not be available.

 One solution consists in setting up a separate library project file for the